avenirs-esr/karuta-deployer/README.md

 embed deployed app on tomcat, like the tomcat-manager, psi-probe

 ## Requirements
-* run with java 8, possibility java 11 must be confirmed
+* run with java 11 minimum
 ## How to install

 * customize tomcat path install `cp build.properties.sample build.properties` and edit `build.properties`